Rednexie/perma.db/README.md

 Easier to use than quick.db, since you can use it with a single database.
 But it takes up less space.

+A library, which can be counted as both SQL and no-SQL.

 # Has features like: